Smelters In Utah

 Ogden Smelters -- Information about the smelters at Ogden.

-Utah Ore Sampling Co. -- Information about the Utah Ore Sampling Company, including the plant in Murray.
+Ore Sampling Companies -- Information about the ore sampling companies in Utah, including the largest, Utah Ore Sampling Company, with plants in Park City and Murray.

 End of Lead Smelting -- Information about the end of lead, zinc, and silver smelting in Utah.